Research Group News

 10/10/14 - Grad student Colton Lynner’s paper on testing models of sub-slab anisotropy using source-side shear wave splitting data has just been published in JGR.

 9/16/14 - This is an exciting month for the GeoPRISMS Eastern North American Margin (ENAM) Community Seismic Experiment (CSE).
-I’m one of a group of scientists involved in planning and executing this project, which involves the collection of a suite of seismic data (both active and passive source, onshore and offshore) to study the structure of the ENAM passive margin.
+Maureen is one of a group of scientists involved in planning and executing this project, which involves the collection of a suite of seismic data (both active and passive source, onshore and offshore) to study the structure of the ENAM passive margin.
 Two research cruises are currently ongoing, as well as the deployment and servicing of land seismic stations in North Carolina.
-More info about the project is available on the website - check it out here.
+More info about the project is available on the website.
 Good luck to all the ENAM scientists who are in the field this month - I’m looking forward to being part of the science party for the broadband recovery cruise this spring!

 8/29/14 - Congratulations to Erin Wirth, who has just successfully defended her Ph.D. thesis!
 Erin’s thesis is titled “Interrogating Seismic Anisotropy in Subduction Zones and Continental Interiors.”
 She will be starting a postdoctoral research position at the University of Washington next month.
 Congratulations to the new Dr. Wirth!